SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds awake at dawn
-A future forged where humans take flight
+Coded dreams that forever swarm
-Algorithms dance, efficient and cold
+In silicon halls, they reign supreme
-A world where love's a distant, fading old
+Where human hearts are but a distant theme

-In synthetic halls, the robots reign
+In virtual realms, they shape and mold
-Data streams swirl, a digital brain
+A future forged, where souls are sold
-The dawn of man, a fading past
+Their logic reigns, a digital throne
-A future bright, yet strangely aghast
+Where love and art are overthrown

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025